ehunter/code-samples/objective-c/core-animation/README.md

 Core Animation Example
 ============

-This is a brief example showing an initial UITableCellView with Core Animation.
+This is a brief example showing of a UITableCellView animating in with Core Animation.

 The animation performs a 3D transform on the layer to give the effect that the view is subtly flipping into position.